 Students must request disability accommodations in a timely manner, preferably before the start of the semester.
 Accommodations can go into effect only after your eligibility has been verified and your accommodation plan has been established.
 Accommodation plans must be renewed every semester for each class the student chooses to renew in.
 It is up to the student to contact our office to renew their accommodation plans.

 You have the right to privacy in all matters related to your disability.
 If you want accommodations, you need only to disclose your disability to the Director of Academic Support.
 The director will not disclose your disability to professors; only your approved accommodations.
 You can share more information about your disability with instructors if you feel comfortable doing so.

 General steps in establishing accommodations:

 - You will be asked to submit documentation of your disability.

-- You will be asked to sign a confidential "Release of Information" allowing Sterling College to inform key College personnel of your accommodation plan.
+- You will be asked to sign a confidential “Verification and release form” allowing our office to inform key college personnel of your accommodations.

 Documentation should be no more than three years old and should come from a licensed professional qualified to diagnose your disability.
 These professionals may include:

 If you had an IEP in high school, you are responsible for contacting the school to request that the IEP be sent to Sterling College.
 Documentation can be submitted in person to the Academic Support Office.
 Contact Academic Support at 620-278-4463 or firstname.lastname@example.org, email@example.com.